amuganda/StrongPasswordGenerator101/README.md

 New Solution

 Uses Python Secrets Module.
+Is it considered secure?
+Use at your own risk !!!

-1. Standard length of passwords generated is 16
+1. Standard length of passwords generated is set to 16
 2. Prompts for number of passwords to be generated